SDRausty/sdrausty.github.io/index.md

 Listen; https://github.com/sdrausty/sdrausty.github.io/blob/master/audio/alphaV.webm Possibly you shall comprehend.
 Possibly.

 You are welcome to reply to my public statement.
 As you know, I have been using Termux software since it arrived.
 After years of using (coof coof) your open source software (does it compile?)
 I have a firm opinion about you.
+If it doesn't compile, what are you feeding me?
+Why are you wasting my time?
+To get my autodrive, my bitcoins?
+Why doesn't it compile from the source code that you publish?

 #### Cherish activities such as sports.
 Walking, blading and skiing maybe favorites.
 Is sailing a passionate pastime?
 Having \`code\` in pocket and in palm of hand is grand! 👍⛵🚢